Form 8865 Filing Requirements (2026 Guide for US Expats with Foreign Partnerships)

 Schedules O and P

-to report specific “reportable events” like the transfer of property or the acquisition/disposition of an interest.
+To report specific “reportable events” like the transfer of property or the acquisition/disposition of an interest.

 Foreign Partnership Reporting vs. Foreign Corporation Reporting